amateescu/search_api_solr/README.md

 Warning
 -------
-This module is still under development and is not stable, nor should it be considered secure.
+This module is still under development and should be considered _pre-alpha, unstable, and unsecure_.
+It is recommended that you only use this module in development environments.

 Contributing
 ------------